slwu89/processes/PNGraphRewrite/README.md

 ![BD trajectory](./figures/BDtrajectory.png)

-The resulting simulation is a bit slow (these population sizes are very very small), but the proof of concept is there.
+The resulting simulation is a bit slow (even considering these population sizes are very very small), but the proof of concept is there.

 You may note that the `Clock` object in the schema actually doesn't do anything yet.
 I am thinking about closer integration with Fleck, so kept it around.
 Also it's nice conceptually to see.